NCAR/FastEddy-model/docs/Tutorials/cases_real.rst

 Real Test Cases
 ***************

-Real cases are dynamically downscaled from a mesoscale model such as WRF that provides initial and boundary conditions for the one-way nested FastEddy simulation.
+Real cases are performed via dynamically downscaling from a mesoscale model such as WRF that provides initial and boundary conditions for a one-way nested FastEddy simulation.
 These mesoscale-LES coupled simulations require the following preprocessing steps:

 * Step 1: **GeoSpec**.
 Reads in GIS information about terrain elevation and land cover and creates a reference netCDF file.
 * Step 2: **SimGrid**.
 Defines a FastEddy domain of a specificed grid spacing, location and extentent using GeoSpec file and a FastEddy parameters file as inputs.